mROS-base/mros2-mbed/workspace/mturtle_teleop/README.md

 # mturtle_teleop

-This is a sample application along with [turtlesim](https://github.com/mROS-base/ros_tutorials/tree/mros2/foxy-devel/turtlesim) (mros2 version).
+This is a sample application along with [mturtlesim](https://github.com/mROS-base/ros_tutorials/tree/mros2/foxy-devel/turtlesim) (mros2 dedicated version of turtlesim).

 The mROS 2 node on the embedded board publishes `Twist` (`geometry_msgs::msg::Twist`) message to `/turtle1/cmd_vel` topic, according to the input from keyboard via serial console.
 The feature is almost the same as [ros2/teleop_twist_keyboard](https://github.com/ros2/teleop_twist_keyboard).